Last reviewed February 27, 2013

 Women with excess testosterone, due to either disease or drug use, may experience a decrease in breast size and deepening of the voice, in addition to many of the problems men may have.

-Despite the notion that too much testosterone is responsible for impulsiveness, violence, rage and stereotypical machismo, too little testosterone is probably a much bigger problem.
+Despite the notion that too much testosterone is responsible for impulsiveness, violence, rage and stereotypical machismo, too little testosterone is probably more common.

-Recently, more attention has been paid to the effects of testosterone deficiency, especially among men.
+In recent years, researchers (and pharmaceutical companies) have focused on the effects of testosterone deficiency, especially among men.
 In fact, as men age, testosterone levels drop very gradually, about 1% to 2% each year — unlike the relatively rapid drop in estrogen that causes menopause.
 The testes produces less testosterone, there are fewer signals from the pituitary telling the testes to make testosterone, and a protein (called sex hormone binding globulin (SHBG) increases with age.
 All of this reduces the active (free) form of testosterone in the body.
-More than a third of men over age 45 may have "testosterone deficiency."
-That's about 13 million men in the U.S. alone.
-At some point, testosterone levels in the blood may become very low.
+More than a third of men over age 45 may have lower levels of testosterone than might be considered mornal (though defining optimal testosterone levels is tricky and somewhat controversial).

 Symptoms of testosterone deficiency in adult men include: